KBEB: KBEB (2014–present)

 On January 10, 2014 at 5 p.m., KHLX split from its simulcast with KFBK-FM and changed its format to country, known as "B92.5".
 The first song on B92.5 was "The Only Way I Know" by Jason Aldean.
 Soon after, KHLX changed its callsign to KBEB to match its "B" branding.

 On December 30, 2016, KBEB rebranded as "92.5 The Bull"; the station otherwise made no changes.
 The Bull launched with 92.5 hours of music commercial-free.

 On November 8, 2018, iHeartMedia announced that KBEB would flip to soft adult contemporary as "92.5 The Breeze" on November 12.
 The "Bull" format moved to K296GB on the same date, and the signals were simulcast briefly as a means of transition between formats, akin to that of the KFBK simulcast five years prior.
 "The Breeze" launched on November 12 at 3 p.m.

+Christmas music

+On November 1, 2024, KBEB switched to an all-Christmas music format, the first time the station has done so since 2007.
+KBEB has always played Christmas music on Christmas Eve and Christmas Day.
+However, at 8:52 am on November 1, 2024, KBEB played "It's the Most Wonderful Time of the Year" by Johnny Mathis, kicking off a playlist of 24/7 Christmas music.
+This Christmas Music directly competes with KYMX, which usually flips to Christmas music every year in November.
+However, this trend of flipping to Christmas music in November is not unusual for IHeartMedia-owned AC stations.
+Some notable examples of sister stations to KBEB who flip to Christmas music every year include WLIT-FM, WLTW, and KOST.